A Place for Mom

 Dementia behavior: Aggression

-Verbal threats and physical aggression can be among the more serious of the dementia behaviors.
+Verbal threats and physical aggression can be among the more serious dementia behaviors.
 These verbal or physical outbursts may occur seemingly out of nowhere.
-They tend to happen in the latter stage of dementia, when patients can’t communicate their needs.
+They tend to happen in the middle to later stage of dementia, when patients can’t communicate their needs.

 “I hear very palpably how upsetting that is, how distraught they feel,” Hashmi says of caregivers.
 “They are trying to make sense of it — ‘Why me?
 I’m the one who’s here for you?
 Why are you angry at me?
 I’m trying to help.’”